01CWA/cwaportfolio/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I'm applying for Junior Data Analyst positions while I continue expanding my knowledge and skills.
+  I'm applying for Data Analyst positions while I continue expanding my knowledge and skills.
 show_outro: false
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!